Ticasuk Brown: Later life and legacy

 She was given a Presidential Commission by Richard Nixon.
 She worked at the University of Alaska Fairbanks, where she worked on an Iñupiaq language encyclopedia until she died in 1982 in Fairbanks, Alaska.
 Just before her death, she was set to receive an honorary doctorate from the University of Alaska Fairbanks.
+It was awarded to her shortly after she died.

 The learning center at the Northwest Community College in Nome, Alaska is dedicated to her.
 There is an Emily Ivanoff Ticasuk Brown Award for Human Rights award named after her and which is awarded by the National Education Association of Alaska.
 Ticasuk Brown Elementary School was the first school in Fairbanks, Alaska to be named after a Native American person.
 The school opened in September 1987.
 The name was chosen out of 43 submissions in a quest to name the school.
 She was placed in the Alaska Women's Hall of Fame in 2009.